On this page

 2. Enter a Display Name for the connection.

-3. Select the Bing Ads account from which you want to import data.
+3. Select the Bing Ads account to import data from.

 4. Choose to import historical data from a period you specify, up to one year.
-Amplitude backfills these data, and continues daily imports.
+Amplitude backfills this data and continues daily imports.

 5. Click Save to create the integration.